-The compiler generates the IDL file within sub-directories of the idlDirectoy according to the package of the implementation class.
+The compiler generates the IDL file within subdirectories of the idlDirectory according to the package of the implementation class.
 For example, the preceding command generates a Hello.idl file in the /IDL/rmi_iiop directory.
 If the idlDirectory option is not used, the IDL file is generated relative to the location of the generated stub and skeleton classes.

-Compile the IDL file to create the stub classes required by your IDL client to communicate with the remote class.
-Your ORB vendor will provide an IDL compiler.

-The IDL file generated by the WebLogic compilers contains the directives: #include orb.idl.
+- 3. Compile the IDL file to create the stub classes required by your IDL client to communicate with the remote class.
+Your ORB vendor can provide an IDL compiler. - 4.
+The IDL file generated by the WebLogic compilers contains the directive #include orb.idl.
 This IDL file should be provided by your ORB vendor.
-An orb.idl file is shipped in the /lib directory of the WebLogic distribution.
-This file is only intended for use with the ORB included in the JDK that comes with WebLogic Server.

-4. Develop the IDL client.
+An orb.idl file is provided in the /lib directory of the WebLogic Server installation.
+This file is only intended for use with the ORB included in the JDK that is included in the WebLogic Server installation program. - 5.
+Develop the IDL client.